ashutosh0188/ChainDesignPattern/README.md

 highest currency to lowest currency while withdrawing money.
 So to cater each request with validating available cash in the ATM machine and user requirement.

-Default balance for customer is 30000
+Default balance for customer is 30000.
+Default currency is 50 for each in ATM Machine.

 Please edit/download this file to see/check output nicely.